 We all have results we want to achieve.
 We want to make more money, lose weight, or have stronger relationships.

-These are all positive things, and they motivate us to take action towards our goals.
+These are all positive things, and they motivate us to take action toward our goals.

 The problem comes when we become obsessed with the results we want and forget about the process that will get us there.
 The thing that initially motivated us to take action can end up putting us in the wrong mindset and encouraging the wrong behaviors.

 When you become too focused on the result you want to achieve, you can actually program yourself into a negative mindset.

 For example: If your goal is to lose 20 pounds and you become consumed with that goal, you subconsciously tell yourself “I won’t be happy until I lose 20 pounds”.

 Now you are focusing on what you don’t have rather than what is under your control.